mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_curriculums.html.md

 The `action` schema (which is `PlayerMove`) is the third schema specified in the simulator clause.
 The simulator `action` schema must match the `predicts` schema of the concept being trained.
-In our example the concept `high_score` trains the Brain to select the next move, which will have one of the values specified in the `PlayerMove` schema range expression.
+In our example the concept `high_score` trains the BRAIN to select the next move, which will have one of the values specified in the `PlayerMove` schema range expression.

 ```inkling--code